 By default, the Pureport Network allows all traffic.
 Use the security settings within your cloud environments and on-premises firewalls to allow the traffic or control specific traffic types.

-After creating a network, you can add Connections for each environment to be able to communicate with each other.
+After creating a Network, you will add Connections for each environment to be able to communicate with each other.
 Pureport supports the following Connection types:

 - IPSEC tunnels for remote sites, using existing Internet connectivity